 For any skill, the only way to improve is through practice.
-Reading about that skill is not practice.
+Reading is not practice.
 Watching other people do something is not practice.
-Reading and watching can only help you develop a skill if you apply what you learn while you are practicing.
+Reading and watching only help if you apply what you learn while you are practicing.
 Most people do not practice, which is why most people are bad at most things, including public speaking.

-The most important thing to practice is thinking.
+One important part of practice is thinking.
 Think about these questions:

 - Why is your audience there?
 What problem are they trying to solve?

 - What 5 questions do they want you to answer on the topic?

 - What work do you need to do to give great, practical answers?

 - What’s a simple to follow outline of topics that gives a sense of progression?

 - Who will you do a practice version of your talk with to get their feedback?